MichaelELeonard/Python-Challenge/README.md

 ### PyBank Project
 For the PyBank project we needed the read in data from a .csv file and create code that will determine: <br>
-•	The total number of months included in the dataset
+•	The total number of months included in the dataset <br>
-•	The net total amount of "Profit/Losses" over the entire period
+•	The net total amount of "Profit/Losses" over the entire period <br>
-•	The changes in "Profit/Losses" over the entire period, and then the average of those changes
+•	The changes in "Profit/Losses" over the entire period, and then the average of those changes <br>
-•	The greatest increase in profits (date and amount) over the entire period
+•	The greatest increase in profits (date and amount) over the entire period <br>
-•	The greatest decrease in profits (date and amount) over the entire period
+•	The greatest decrease in profits (date and amount) over the entire period <br>

 The output results should display: